 If it is necessary to refer an incident to the police call 999 if the child is at immediate risk, or call the police on 101 if you think a crime has been committed.
 The School Safe Procedure for Primary Schools is displayed in the School Office.

 Recording Incidents

-All sexting incidents and the decisions made in responding to them will be recorded.
-The record-keeping arrangements set out in section 16 of this Policy also apply to recording incidents of sexting.
+All incidents of sharing nudes and semi-nudes, and the decisions made in responding to them will be recorded.
+The record-keeping arrangements set out in section 17 of this Policy also apply to recording these incidents.